 If this is your first time reading or hearing about conversion audit, conversion audit refers to dissecting the elements on the website, channel, or page that offer an opportunity to convert.

-A fully optimized digital marketing channel goes beyond asking the users to fill out the contact us form.
+A fully optimized digital marketing channel goes beyond asking the users to fill out the Contact Us form.
 If the website, for instance, receives a high volume of traffic and yet only 5 to 10% converts, then there is something wrong with the website.

 A clear conversion path that should flow through the buyer’s journey is critical.
-The audit asserts if there are any conversion points on the page and at different stages of the funnel and if the call to action buttons are in their right places.
+The audit asserts if there are any conversion points on the page and at different stages of the funnel and if the call-to-action buttons are in their right places.

 Google Analytics audit